eamonnsullivan/svpsouthruislip.org.uk/content/md/pages/foodbank.md

 We are always grateful to receive donations of any non-perishable items to help support this work.
 Just drop them off to us during our normal hours.
 We're most in need of the following:

  * Long-life milk
+ * Squash/long-life juice
- * Nappies sizes 5 & 6
+ * Nappies sizes 5/6
  * Pasta
  * Rice
  * Tinned fruit
- * Squash/long-life juice
  * Chickpeas
  * Tinned tomatoes
  * Pasta sauce